 Hey everybody, and welcome to PT Pioneer.

-My name is Tyler, and I’ll be your guide through the intricate world of professional fitness.
+My name is Tyler, and I’ll guide you through the intricate world of professional fitness.

-With that out of the way, let’s get into the topic at hand, which in this case, is the Best Bodybuilding Coach Certification you can nab to become an excellent coach.
+With that out of the way, let’s get into the topic at hand, which in this case, is the Best Bodybuilding Coach Certification you can catch to become an excellent coach.

 To get you up to speed, I’ll be touching on the following points: